 In 2019, the UK increased the ambition of its 2050 target to net zero GHG emissions (UK Government 2019d).
 In 2020, the Climate Change Committee (CCC) provided advice on the Sixth Carbon Budget, which covers the 2033–2037 period (CCC 2020).
 This provided information on how the UK should increase the ambition of its near-term targets to align with the goal of net zero emissions.

 The CCC recommended a 2030 target of reducing GHG emissions to at least 68% below 1990 levels (excluding international aviation and shipping or bunker fuels), alongside a 2035 target of reducing emissions to at least 78% below 1990 levels (including international aviation and shipping).
 The UK government has since adopted both recommendations.
 However, the 2030 target is only enshrined in the UK’s NDC, which is not legally binding, and the corresponding carbon budget for the 2028–2032 period has not been updated as of September 2022.

-In addition to these UK national targets, the Scottish government has legislated the following medium-term targets (Climate Change (Emissions Reduction Targets) (Scotland) Act 2019, 2019):
+In addition to these UK national targets, the devolved administrations have also set targets.
+The Scottish government has legislated the following medium-term targets (Scottish Parliament 2019), all of which include LULUCF emissions: